-✓ Not applicable; this facility does not discharge in a lake watershed or the lake is less than 10 acres.
+✓ Not applicable; this facility does not discharge in a lake watershed.

 OIL/WATER SEPARATORS:

 Oil water separator (OWS) tank systems are frequently found at industrial sites where process water and stormwater may contain oils and greases, oily wastewaters, or other immiscible liquids requiring separation.
 Food industry discharges typically require pretreatment prior to discharge to municipally owned treatment works.
 Per 10 CSR 26-2.010(2)(B), all oil water separator tanks must be operated according to manufacturer's specifications and authorized in NPDES permits per 10 CSR 26-2.010(2) or may be regulated as a petroleum tank.